 Laos offers travelers a taste of a far less urbanized lifestyle in South East Asia.
 It is a laid-back, relatively safe, and natural country with lots to offer an adventurous tourist.

 Before you travel, be sure to check the Laos visa requirements to confirm you have no issues getting a Laos tourist visa on arrival.
-And remember, if you’re going to Laos after June 2019 you will be able to apply online for a Laos eVisa and get approved before travel.
+You are also able to apply online for a Laos eVisa and get approved before travel.